-biography of prof. David Clutterbuck, the father of mentoring in Europe soon: a biography of Tim Gallwey, the precursor of coachig in the modern world and in them, among others, such curiosities as the unusual way in which John Whitmore inherited the knighthood; is it possible to be a coaching creator and a racing driver at the same time; did David Clutterbuck ever work as a stand-up comedian, and why?; did the paths of John Whitmore and David Clutterbuck ever cross; backstage of books most important for the development of business coaching and mentoring.
+biography of prof. David Clutterbuck, the father of mentoring in Europe biography of Tim Gallwey, the precursor of coaching in the modern world and in them, among others, such curiosities as the unusual way in which John Whitmore inherited the knighthood; is it possible to be a coaching creator and a racing driver at the same time; did David Clutterbuck ever work as a stand-up comedian, and why?; did the paths of John Whitmore and David Clutterbuck ever cross; backstage of books most important for the development of business coaching and mentoring.